-Granted, some of you might not agree with my classification of a fortune, but the last time this collector dropped more than $200 on a release was never, and not from lack of wanting.
-Also, side note on my methodology; it was haphazard and I may have missed some expensive Record Store Day releases – feel free to help me out in the comments.
+Granted, some of you might not agree with my classification of a fortune, but the last time this collector dropped more than $200 on a release was never, and not for lack of wanting.
+Also, side note on my methodology: It was haphazard, and I may have missed some expensive Record Store Day releases.
+Feel free to help me out in the comments.
 However, I did take the liberty of excluding Black Friday Record Store Day releases and Record Store Day test pressings.
 Guess that makes me somewhat of a purist.

-With all that being said, let’s take a peek at some of the most expensive Record Store Day releases, as measured by their median sale value on the Discogs Marketplace.
-Many of these high-priced Record Store Day releases are currently on sale for much more than the median on the Discogs Marketplace, indicating that they can and will continue to go up in value.
-For those that have yet to be sold on Discogs, I have listed the lowest current for sale price in the Marketplace.
+That said, let’s take a peek at some of the most expensive Record Store Day releases, as measured by their median sale value in the Discogs Marketplace.
+Many of these high-priced Record Store Day releases are currently on sale for much more than the median in the marketplace, indicating that they can and will continue to go up in value.
+For those that have yet to be sold via Discogs, I have listed the lowest current for sale price in the marketplace.

 Median Sale Price: $2,500.00

 Notes: A rare promotional record with only 4 copies claimed of 6 known to be in existence.
 These were secretly placed in the racks of Other Music (RIP) in NYC and other stores on Record Store Day 2013.